DataONEorg/rdataone/README.md

 ```

 Note that this example uploads a data file to the DataONE test environment "STAGING" and not the production environment ("PROD").

+## Acknowledgements
+Work on this package was supported by:

+- NSF-ABI grant #1262458 to C. Gries, M. Jones, and S. Collins.
+- NSF-DATANET grants #0830944 and #1430508 to W. Michener, M. Jones, D. Vieglais, S. Allard and P. Cruse

+Additional support was provided for working group collaboration by the National Center for Ecological Analysis and Synthesis, a Center funded by the University of California, Santa Barbara, and the State of California.

 [![nceas_footer](https://www.nceas.ucsb.edu/files/newLogo_0.png)](http://www.nceas.ucsb.edu)